Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: Simulations

 For each FOF group we also compute its mass, \mvir{}.
-This is the mass contained within the radius, \rvir, which encloses an average density of $200$ times the critical density of the Universe, {$\rho_{\rm c}\!\left(z\right) \equiv 3H\! (z)^2\! / 8\pi \mathrm{G}$, at the redshift at which the halo is identified.
+This is the mass contained within the radius, \rvir, which encloses an average density of $200$ times the critical density of the Universe, $\rho_{\rm c}\!\left(z\right) \equiv 3H\! (z)^2\! / 8\pi \mathrm{G}$, at the redshift at which the halo is identified.
 In this analysis, we use \mvir{} as the host halo mass definition unless stated otherwise.
-We found gravitationally bound substructures in each FOF group using the {\sc SubFind} algorithm \citep{10.1046/j.1365-8711.2001.04912.x}, which identifies candidate subhalos by searching for overdense regions within the FOF groups and selecting only gravitationally self-bound subhalos. {\sc SubFind} defines the mass of a subhalo to be the total mass of all particles gravitationally bound to the overdensity.
-To minimize the effect of numerical artifacts, we require all the subhalos we study to be composed of at least $100$ particles.
-We focus our analysis on the subhalos located within the virial radius, \rvir, of their parent host halo.
+We found gravitationally bound substructures in each FOF group using the {\sc SubFind} algorithm \citep{10.1046/j.1365-8711.2001.04912.x}, which identifies candidate subhaloes by searching for overdense regions within the FOF groups and selecting only gravitationally self-bound subhaloes. {\sc SubFind} defines the mass of a subhalo to be the total mass of all particles gravitationally bound to the overdensity.
+This identification process is sensitive to the resolution of the simulation.
+Better particle resolution improves the ability to resolve subhaloes and reduces numerical artefacts, thereby enhancing the accuracy of subhalo abundance estimates and internal density profiles \citep[\eg][]{2008MNRAS.391.1685S, Reed2005}.
+To minimise the effect of numerical artefacts, we require all the subhaloes we study to be composed of at least $100$ particles.
+We focus our analysis on the subhaloes located within the virial radius, \rvir, of their parent host halo.

+Beyond resolution effects, the choice of halo and subhalo finder, as well as the method used to segment the cosmic web, can introduce systematic variations in how structures are identified and assigned to cosmic web environments.
+Although we do not explore alternative methods directly in this work, previous studies \citep[\eg][]{10.1111/j.1365-2966.2009.14885.x, Cautun2013, Libeskind2018} show that major cosmic web features are recovered robustly across different cosmic web classifiers, and that commonly used halo-finding algorithms typically produce consistent halo catalogues above the resolution threshold.
+Nevertheless, discrepancies remain in details such as subhalo boundaries and membership, particularly for low-mass or satellite systems.
+Based on these studies, we estimate that such methodological differences may induce shifts in the subhalo statistics by $10-20\%$ \citep[see more in][]{Knebe2013,10.1111/j.1365-2966.2012.20947.x}.
+We acknowledge this limitation and expect that our main conclusions, which are based on relative comparisons between environments and using conservative selection cuts (\ie~ requiring at least $100$ particles per subhalo), remain robust.